mukundgaur/bti2023/BTI summer intern.md

 ```
 ## Extract reads mapped to Pennellii and M82 based on ids mapped to each parent using mismatch counts
 Extracts reads from original bam file and assigns them to each parents based on the assignment of their corresponding id.
+Two methods are provided, one using the package gatk, and the other using a python script.
+The python script is slightly more efficient and produces smaller files, but the content of the output is the same.
+The python script may require a virtual environment, and does require the BAM files to be sorted and indexed, however, which may increase computing time if not already done.

 ### Uses gatk package to extract corresponding reads
+Runs on one thread. sample4.id is the list of samples.
 ```bash
 # Creates two files with the bam information of mapped ids
 for i in $(cat sample4.id); do